tablexi/chef-sendmail-ses/README.md

 # sendmail-ses cookbook

 Integrates sendmail with Amazon SES.
-This cookbooks duplicates this [doc](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/sendmail.html) except rather then adding the configurations directly to the sendmail.mc file.
+This cookbooks duplicates this [doc](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/sendmail.html) except rather than adding the configurations directly to the sendmail.mc file.
 It is included as a seperate file.

 # Requirements